WHAT'S THE SOLUTION?

 Inner Bonding - Margaret Paul

-(also check out Thais Gibson's further courses on discovering your needs, reprogramming beliefs, self-esteem, eliminating guilt & shame, conflict resolution, reparenting the inner child, understanding your life mission, healing self-sabotage, healing enmeshment etc).
-Read Lisa Firestone's presentation
+(also check out Thais Gibson's further courses on discovering your needs, reprogramming beliefs, self-esteem, eliminating guilt & shame, conflict resolution, reparenting the inner child, understanding your life mission, healing self-sabotage, healing enmeshment etc - recommended course progression for dismissive avoidants is in her course guide).
+Read Lisa Firestone's presentation.
+Research other self-mastery courses.

-Elsewhere on this site you will find useful reprogramming video tools, book recommendations and links - immerse yourself.
+Elsewhere on this site you will find useful reprogramming video tools, book recommendations, podcasts and links - immerse yourself.
 The more we can delve into and understand our style, that of our partner, and strategies around them, the better equipped we are to enact lasting change for a happier life.

 So what are you waiting for!